-- CAMPO's 2050 Metropolitan Transportation Plan developed a methodology to identify "communities of concern" for environmental justice analysis using six American Community Survey metrics: race (non-white), ethnicity (Hispanic or Latino origin), poverty (below 150% of the poverty line), elderly population (70+), vehicle availability (zero-vehicle households), and English proficiency (people who do not speak English or speak English "less than very well").
-A block group meets the indicator threshold for each metric if the percentage of the targeted population is in the 75th percentile of all CAMPO block groups.1 - Bus routes would be eligible for the service impact bonus if at least 50% of the stops are located in or within one-quarter mile of block groups that meet at least four equity thresholds defined in CAMPO's Environmental Justice communities of concern. - Bus routes that qualify for the service impact benefit would be required to meet the 80% standard for riders per hour / riders per trip and 120% of the standard for cost per rider.
-This is the same adjustment allowed for bus services operating between FY17 and FY21.
+- CAMPO's 2050 Metropolitan Transportation Plan developed a methodology to identify "communities of concern" for environmental justice analysis using six American Community Survey metrics: race (non-white), ethnicity (Hispanic or Latino origin), poverty (below 150% of the poverty line), elderly population (65+), vehicle availability (zero-vehicle households), and English proficiency (people who do not speak Englishor speak English "less than very well").
+A block group meets the indicator threshold for each metric if the percentage of the targeted population is in the 75" percentile of all CAMPO block groups. - Bus routes would be eligible for a FIXED service impact benefit if at least 50% of the stops are located within one-quarter mile of block groups that include at least four (4) equity groups identified on CAMPO's communities of concern map. - Bus routes that qualify for the FIXED service impact benefit are required to meet 80% of the standard for riders per hour / riders per trip and 120% of the standard for cost per rider. - Bus routes would be eligible for a VARIABLE service impact benefit if at least 25% of the stops are located within one-quarter mile of block groups that include at least four (4) equity groups identified on CAMPO'S communities of concern map. - Bus routes that qualify for the VARIABLE service impact benefit are required to meet the annual standard for riders per hour/riders per trip less 5% (-5%) and the annual standard for cost per rider plus 5% (+5%).